Found by AI

 AI models develop brand familiarity through repetitive citation.
 A brand cited consistently across multiple AI-indexed sources builds citation momentum.
 Early entrants accumulate this advantage before the category becomes contested.

-The reallocation is not a replacement — it is a portfolio adjustment.
-A local service business spending $1,500/month on SEO content production should redirect $250-$300 of that to GEO-structured content formats (answer capsules, FAQ schema, attributed statistics) rather than creating new content from scratch.
-The structural changes to existing content produce GEO gains while maintaining SEO signal.
+The reallocation isn't a replacement - it's a portfolio adjustment.
+A local service business spending $1,500/month on SEO content should redirect $250-$300 to GEO-structured formats (answer capsules, FAQ schema, attributed statistics) rather than creating new content from scratch.
+Structural changes to existing content produce GEO gains while maintaining SEO signal.

 How to Measure Each Discipline